SIX REASONS TO PUT COACHES IN CHARGE OF CLIENT SUCCESS.

 Exercise is just part of a healthy lifestyle.
 Coaches and gym owners know this, and most customers know this, but they don't know how to make the incremental changes needed to sustain healthy habits for a lifetime.
 When a coach-client relationship is established, it's easier to start adjusting the things outside of the gym like sleep, nutrition, and stress.

 When coaches provide more than just coaching cues and can-do-attitude to members, they become more valuable.
 When a coach becomes more valuable, they can charge a higher fee for their time and service.
-Allowing coaches to do so (and paying them a % of the client revenue) will keep coaches in your facility longer and allow them to earn a wage similar to that of a journeyperson electrical in the market they live in.
+Allowing coaches to do this, all the while compensating them based on performance (meaning based on their ability to attain and keep clients) will keep coaches in your facility longer and will allow them to earn a professional wage.

 Madlab Radio - Episode #9 - CrossFit LortonProject type

 Why the Commercial Gym Model is so F@cked up:Project type